tdss/dariusztarczynski-neat-blog/src/posts/chapter-5-healthy-relationship-with-the-failure.md

 Me & you, we are not famous superheroes and superstars.
 Just normal ordinary people.
 Each one of us lifts the weight of our past on our shoulders.
 We can't just snap our fingers and change into different personas.

-(although looking at the popularity of motivational speakers, many people would, almost like we would preffer to become bipolar, ha!
+(although looking at the popularity of motivational speakers, many people would, almost like we would prefer to become bipolar, ha!
 I wonder how this connects to the growing number of mental illnesses in society... hmm..)